os-js/manual.os-js.org/src/v3/README.md

 > v3 is scheduled for release this summer/fall.
 See the [TODO](https://gist.github.com/andersevenrud/ebfc22ef75c6686cc2d9a6e1191a8405) list for current goal.
 This version is fully usable with only some quality of life features missing.

+To try it out, check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintainence at times, or running an unstable version.*

 ![ScreenShot](https://www.os-js.org/screenshot.png)

 ---